-Here is a close look at the data over the past few years (with a callout for the several months), which gives a clearer sense of the overall trend in relation to the last recession and the trend in recent weeks.
+Here is a close look at the data over the past few years (with a callout for the past year), which gives a clearer sense of the overall trend in relation to the last recession and the volatility in recent months.

-Occasionally I see articles critical of seasonal adjustment, especially when the non-adjusted number better suits the author's bias.
-But a comparison of these two charts clearly shows extreme volatility of the non-adjusted data, and the 4-week MA gives an indication of the recurring pattern of seasonal change in the second chart (note, for example, those regular January spikes).
+The headline Unemployment Insurance data is seasonally adjusted.
+What does the non-seasonally adjusted data look like?
+See the chart below, which clearly shows extreme volatility of the non-adjusted data (the red dots).
+The 4-week MA gives an indication of the recurring pattern of seasonal change (note, for example, those regular January spikes).

-Because of the extreme volatility of the non-adjusted weekly data, a 52-week moving average gives a better sense of the long-term trends.
-I've now added a linear regression through the data.
+Because of the extreme volatility of the non-adjusted weekly data, we can add a 52-week moving average to give a better sense of the secular trends.
+The chart below also has a linear regression through the data.
 We can see that this metric continues to fall below the long-term trend stretching back to 1968.

-For an analysis of unemployment claims as a percent of the labor force, see my recent commentary What Do Weekly Unemployment Claims Tell us About Recession Risk?.
+For an analysis of unemployment claims as a percent of the labor force, see our recent commentary What Do Weekly Unemployment Claims Tell us About Recession Risk?
 Here is a snapshot from that analysis.